LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-oo.rst

    a.
 What fields do ALL FOUR of the classes have in common?
    b.
 Which constructors are the same in ALL FOUR classes?
    c.
-What getters and setters do ALL of the classes share?
-   d.
 Which custom methods are identical in ALL of the classes?

 #.
 In ``JobField``, declare each of the common fields.
 #.
 Code the constructors.
-#.
-Use *Generate* to create the appropriate getters and setters.
 #.
 Add in the custom methods.
 #.
 Finally, to prevent the creation of a ``JobField`` object, make this class
    *abstract*.